-Many people suffer from “heartburn”, which is technically referred to as gastro-oesophageal reflux disease (GORD).
+Many people suffer from “heartburn”, which is technically referred to as gastro-oesophageal reflux disease (GORD) or acid reflux.

 In GORD stomach acids accidentally passes “back up” from the stomach into the oesophagus.